How my Work is Resourced

 Ethic of accountability

 Money matters if we are to live in and engage with the world.
 Seen simply, it's just a token of exchange.
-But press more deeply and money is a type of power.
-If one person has it, and another doesn't, there's a power imbalance.
-Such imbalances may be inevitable but they call for mutual accountability if our work is seriously to be about justice.
+But press more deeply, and money expresses power.
+If one has and another hasn't, there's a power imbalance.
+Maybe that's inevitable, but it calls for mutual accountability.
+Especially so if our work invokes justice.
+On this page, I therefore give economic account of myself and discuss how, when and how much I charge for the work that I undertake.

 Some of my social and environmental activist work is controversial precisely because it engages with power.
-As my public itinerary shows, I am happy to share my ideas with strange bedfellows.
-These range from radical campaigning organisations, to academia, the military, police and corporations.
-I don't mind who I speak to provided I am free to say what I think.
-But for some, that raises the question of by whom and how much I get paid.
+As my public itinerary shows, I sometimes share ideas with strange bedfellows.
+These range from radical campaigning organisations to academia, the military, police and corporations.
+I don't mind who I speak to provided I am free to say what I think, and to do so where necessary respecting the Chatham House Rule.

 How I do or don't charge for public events